Vladimir Boyarsky: Collaboration with Nazi Germany

 In captivity, he announced his desire to cooperate with the German authorities.
 He was kept in a special camp near Vinnytsia, on 3 August 1942, together with General Andrey Vlasov, signed an appeal to the German command with an appeal for the formation of the Russian Liberation Army.
 In the same month he was released from the camp and on 1 September 1942 he was appointed commander of the Russian National People's Army (RNNA), created as an experiment and stationed in the village of Asintorf between Smolensk and Orsha.

 The work on the creation of RNNA was supervised by the Abwehr.
 By October 1942 there were about 4,000 thousand soldiers in this military unit, but then the German command decided to divide it into battalions, which were to be used separately by the Wehrmacht.
 Boyarsky opposed this decision, was arrested, but was soon released and appointed officer in command and training of the Eastern Volunteer Forces at the headquarters of the 16th Army.
 In this capacity, he again clashed with the German authorities and was fired.

 Since the summer of 1943, he inspected volunteer Russian battalions, under the command of General Vlasov.
 He took an active part in the creation of the Armed Forces of the Committee for the Liberation of the Peoples of Russia (Russian Liberation Army) and the development of the political program of Armed Forces.
 From January to May 1945, he was Deputy Chief of Staff of the Russian Liberation Army under command of General Fyodor Truhin.

 On 5 May 1945, by order of Truhin, he went to the Prague area to establish contact with the most combat-ready military unit of the KONR – the 1st Infantry Division of General Sergey Bunyachenko.
-In the city of Příbram, he was captured by Czech partisans commanded by the Soviet captain Smirnov.
-He got into a skirmish with Smirnov, gave him a slap in the face and was immediately executed by hanging.
+In the town of Příbram, he was captured by Czech partisans commanded by the Soviet captain Smirnov.
+On 7 May 1945, he got into a skirmish with Smirnov, gave him a slap in the face and was immediately executed by hanging.